AlexanderLindholt/TextPlus/documentation/fine-control/full-iteration.md

 end
 ```

-If you have only one of the sorting types enabled, there will only be one layer of folders, and you'll have to do something like this:
+If you have only one of the sorting types enabled, there will only be one layer of folders, and you’ll have to do something like this:

 ```lua
 for wordNumber, word in frame:GetChildren() do